 This side hustle is especially suitable for interior design majors or anyone who’s crafty or wants to learn new handyperson skills.

-14. Design and sell T-shirts (or leggings, phone cases, backpacks, and more)
+16. Design and sell T-shirts (or leggings, phone cases, backpacks, and more).

-With Teespring, you use their software to create a design.
-Once you’re finished, you’ll Teespring will tell you the base cost for your product.
+With Teespring, you use its software to create a design.
+Once you’re finished, Teespring will tell you the base cost for your product.
 You choose how much profit you want to make on each item, which determines the selling price.

 Teespring offers marketing tools to help you make sales, but you can boost your earnings in a couple ways:

 - Be creative with your design.
 Choose something that appeals to a specific person.
 For example, you can make funny T-shirts that only people in your major would relate to.

 - Do your own advertising.
 Share your designs with friends and family on social media.
 If you have a following online (Instagram, YouTube, Facebook, TikTok, a blog, etc.), then share with your audience.

 When someone buys your design, Teespring takes care of order fulfillment and customer service.
 You can request your payout within 24 to 48 hours after your order is sent to the buyer.

 English, communications, or journalism majors may be especially well suited for this college side hustle.
 However, all you really need is solid grammar and writing skills.